 So, is customer feedback and VOC one and the same?

-Visualization of VOC at various stages
+Voice of Customer – Visualization at various stages

 It is only in recent years that VOC has got maximum tractions.

-Thanks to online communities, website reviews, and several other virtual mechanisms, businesses are now able to gather customer feedback easily and quickly than ever before.
+Thanks to online communities, website reviews, and several other virtual mechanisms, businesses are now able to gather customer feedback more easily and quickly than ever before.

-Channels through which VOC can be captured
+So, what are the channels through which VOC can be captured?

 VOC is not a single touchpoint in the marketing or sales funnel.
 Instead, it is a culmination of facts gathered from multiple sources or channels.